NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     A file containing the list of cameras, when they are too many to specify on the command line.

+--update-isis-cubes-with-csm-state
+    Save the model state of optimized CSM cameras as part of the .cub files.
+Any prior version and any SPICE data will be deleted.
+    Mapprojected images obtained with prior version of the cameras must no longer be used in stereo.

 --min-triangulation-angle <degrees (default: 0.1)>
     The minimum angle, in degrees, at which rays must meet at a triangulated point to accept this point as valid.
 It must